Diaphragm Muscle Exercise

 Diaphragm breathing exercises

 Lie on your back on the bed or on a flat surface, with your knees bent and your head supported.
-You can use a pillow under your both knee to support your both legs.
+You can use a pillow under your knee to support your both legs.

 Place one hand on the upper part of the chest and the other just below your rib cage.
 This will allow you to feel the diaphragm muscle move as you breathe.

-slowly Breathe in through your nose so that your stomach moves out, causing the hand to rise.
+Slowly breathe in through your nose so that your stomach moves out, causing the hand to rise.
 The hand on the upper chest should remain the same as possible.

 Contract your stomach muscles, so that your stomach moves inward, causing your hand to lower as you exhale through pursed lips.